-Back in 1999, I briefly had a roommate from Milan, Italy.
+Back in 1999, I briefly had a roommate in college from Milan, Italy.
 Midway through the semester, he moved back because his mother became very sick (she got better later that year).
 We kept in touch for about a year, writing letters to each other.
-In one letter, he enclosed this ticket stub from “Hockey Club Milano 24”.
+In one letter, he enclosed this ticket stub from “Hockey Club Milano 24.”

 HOCKEY SU GHIACCIO STAGIONE 1996-97 = ICE HOCKEY SEASON 1996-97

 VILLACH = A city in Austria (the opponents)

 Polazzo del Ghiaccio AGORA Via Dei Ciclomini, 23 – Milano = The address of “AGORA ICE PALACE”